gabpaesschulz/gabpaesschulz/README.md

 > PDF → Anki flashcards in under 60 seconds, powered by LLMs.

-Built and shipped end-to-end: Next.js + TypeScript frontend, LLM API integration, freemium model with three tiers (Free / Pro R$29/mo / Lifetime R$297), payment gateway with card, PIX and boleto, CI/CD on Vercel.
+Built and shipped end-to-end: Next.js + TypeScript frontend, LLM API integration, freemium model with three tiers, payment gateway with card, PIX and boleto, and CI/CD on Vercel.

-Not a demo.
 Not a tutorial clone.
-A product.
+Not just a landing page.
+A product with pricing, payment flow and real usage intent.

 ---